Back to Reference

 Ghost

-Originally a blogging platform, Ghost has evolved into a headless CMS with built-in SEO tools and a simple, intuitive interface.
-It’s great for content-heavy websites that need fast, efficient content publishing.
+Originally a blogging platform, Ghost has evolved into a full headless CMS optimized for content-heavy sites.
+It offers:

 Kentico Kontent